Perspective | Tuesday proved that racial groups don’t vote as a bloc — with one exception

 These disparate outcomes seem much less contradictory or confusing when one traces the histories of these voters’ nations of origin.
 Cuban Americans, the experience of Fidel Castro’s communist regime fresh in mind, are more likely to appreciate the Republican Party’s hard-line stance on Cuba and Venezuela and be turned off by any hints of socialism in the Democratic Party.
 Meanwhile, Mexican Americans in the Southwest, seeking work and social stability, are angered by the racial profiling and immigration measures implemented by conservatives.

 Similarly, what we call the “Asian American vote” includes citizens with origins in India, Japan and the Philippines, among numerous others.
 They, too, lack a common history, culture, identity or language.
 The top-line finding of a recent poll by three groups advocating civic engagement among Asian Americans suggested that these voters preferred Biden to Trump by 54 percent to 30 percent.
 A more detailed examination of that data, however, showed that more Americans of Vietnamese descent had a favorable opinion of Trump than of Biden.
-Nearly two-thirds of those of Indian descent and 56 percent of those of descent supported Biden.
+Nearly two-thirds of those of Indian descent and 56 percent of those of Chinese descent supported Biden.
 AP’s VoteCast also found that nearly 3 in 5 Native Hawaiian and Pacific Islanders chose Trump over Biden.

 Among these Americans, country of origin alongside religious and class tensions creates an intricate mix of political ideologies and voting patterns: For example, Vietnam’s history with communism, and the cultural conservatism that attends the refugee identity, may help explain why the Republican Party may be particularly appealing.
 Meanwhile, a Carnegie Endowment for International Peace study showed that few Indian Americans identify with the GOP because they believe it is intolerant of minorities and overly influenced by evangelical Christianity.
 Of course, political moments also can move people, as with Chinese Americans who feel singled out by Republicans’ labeling of the coronavirus as the “Chinese flu.”
 In this light, Biden’s strong support from Americans of Indian and Chinese descent is unsurprising.